 Undesirable side effects caused by our product candidates could cause us or regulatory authorities to interrupt, delay, or halt clinical studies or further development, and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA or other comparable foreign authorities.
 Our product candidates are in the early stages of development and the safety profile has not been established.
-In the completed Phase 1 study, patients treated with KRN23 have experienced nausea, headache, elevated serum amylase, and back pain.
+In the completed Phase 1 study and four-month Phase 1/2 study, patients treated with KRN23 have experienced nausea, headache, elevated serum amylase, back pain, nasopharyngitis, joint pain, diarrhea, and restless legs syndrome.
 Most of these adverse events were mild and no serious adverse events have been observed.
-Only single-dose Phase 1 data for KRN23 has been reported to date and other side effects may result from repeated dosing and/or longer-term exposure.
+Other side effects may result from longer-term exposure and treatment of pediatric patients.
 Patients treated with triheptanoin have experienced drug-related side effects such as cramping, diarrhea, and loose stools.
 In addition, during a 13-year study of approximately 130 human subjects, including greater than 60 with LC-FAOD, three serious adverse events were classified as possibly related to triheptanoin treatment (muscle cell rupture and elevated creatine kinase reported for two subjects and myoglobinuria in one subject); however, these serious adverse events can be considered typical of the underlying disease.
 While we have not completed our own clinical studies for triheptanoin, there may be other side effects associated with its use that we discover.
 Additionally, patients treated with SA-ER have experienced drug-related side effects including mild gastrointestinal discomfort.
 Enzyme replacement therapies have been associated with infusion-associated reactions due to a developing allergy to the product, which can cause rashes, pain, significant clinical disease, or even death.
 Our rhGUS and rhPPCA product candidates may also cause these or similar side effects as further development proceeds.
-Results of our studies could reveal a high and unacceptable severity and prevalence of these or other side effects.
-In such
+Results of our studies could reveal a high and unacceptable severity and prevalence of

 Drug-related side effects could affect patient recruitment, the ability of enrolled patients to complete the study, or result in potential product liability claims.
-We currently carry product liability insurance in the amount of \$5.0 million per incident and \$5.0 million in the aggregate, and we are required to maintain product liability insurance pursuant to certain of our license agreements.
+We currently carry product liability insurance in the amount of \$10.0 million per incident and \$10.0 million in the aggregate, and we are required to maintain product liability insurance pursuant to certain of our license agreements.
 We believe our product liability insurance coverage is sufficient in light of our current clinical programs; however, we may not be able to maintain insurance coverage at a reasonable cost or in sufficient amounts to protect us against losses due to liability, or losses may exceed the amount of insurance that we carry.
 A successful product liability claim or series of claims brought against us could cause our stock price to decline and, if judgments exceed our insurance coverage, could adversely affect our results of operations and business.
 In addition, regardless of merit or eventual outcome, product liability claims may result in impairment of our business reputation, withdrawal of clinical study participants, costs due to related litigation, distraction of management's attention from our primary business, initiation of investigations by regulators, substantial monetary awards to patients or other claimants, the inability to commercialize our product candidates, and decreased demand for our product candidates, if approved for commercial sale.